 This is this fourth installment of T0p5: a DINCuratorial series featuring guest participants that curate five embeddable internet videos.
-There are no guidelines for their selections, other than participants are encouraged to reflect upon their choices in however many words they deem necessary.

 This installment is DINCurated by Chris Cuellar, a LA-based artist:

 Chris Cuellar (artist, LA) likes to work with writing, sound, performance & digital media.
 Topics include but are not limited to the politics of presence, the distribution of information, skeuomorphs, and acceleration.
 Chris has also published numerous volumes on Lulu, including an early collection of spam poetry and the entire Facebook public directory, circa Summer 2010 (ongoing).
 He has worked and performed for the Austin New Music Co-op in Austin, TX; the Sullivan & Betty Rymer Galleries; the Hyde Park Art Center & the Red Rover Reading Series in Chicago; Diapason Gallery in Brooklyn; and the Art:21 blog.
 He has also provided technical assistance for Project Cabrini Green and served as associate editor for the online literary journal, Dear Navigator.
 You can visit his website (occupied), follow him on Twitter and/or Key Party with him on Facebook.

 Below is a written introduction by Chris Cuellar supporting his five selections.